 Veterans mental health

-Our operating expenses – credit card processing fees, website hosting, insurance, van rental and cabin fees for Mt.
-Washington participants, software licensing, shirts and other logo-ed items, printing and administrative expenses – came to about $16,000.
+Our operating expenses – credit card processing fees, website hosting, insurance, software licensing, shirts and other logo-ed items, printing and administrative expenses – run at around $16,000-$18,000 a year.

 These costs were paid by a combination of donations from the members of the Board of Directors, funds raised on our Bear Mountain hike (the only hike dedicated to our operating costs), and contributions for shirt and other merchandise, as well as matching donations, and receipts via affiliates such as the AmazonSmile and GoodSearch.

 So far, we have been able to cover our operating costs in this manner.
 We recognize that as we grow each year, eventually we will need to plan specific fundraising efforts or seek alternate funding sources to help offset the cost of our expanding efforts.
 But that day has not yet arrived.
 As an all-volunteer organization, led and managed by folks with day jobs (thankfully), we keep expenses to a minimum and make personal contributions to cover much of the costs.
-We plan to do so again for 2017, hoping to again get some help from other kind souls to keep this organization growing.
+We will continue to do so as long as we can while hoping to again get some help from other kind souls to keep this organization growing.

 Want more information?